Pros and Cons of a Home Gym

 For more information, you should check out this buyer’s guide on equipment needed for a compact home gym.

 If you also want machines like a treadmill, rowing machine or elliptical you need an even larger budget.
-You can read more about cardio machines here.

-You better be sure about your goal before you buy any equipment.
+So, you better be sure about your goal before you buy any equipment.

 Do you want to become stronger and build some muscle, or do you just want to lose some weight?
 By answering this question, you can direct your spending towards equipment that will help you achieve this goal.